1Pip2/QueueLang/README.md

 For example:
 >call min 5 4 do

-Will result in 4 beeing enqueued.
+Will result in 4 being enqueued.

 ### Statements
 A statement is either an operation or a litteral.